daniferna/first_demo/README.md

     1. Genres
     2. Types
     3. Decades
-4. "suggestions": Contains suggestions for the received query in case elasticsearch detects a misspelling .
+4. "suggestions": Contains suggestions for the received query in case elasticsearch detects a misspelling and there are less than 30 results for the query.

 #### Examples of responses